PokemonAutomation/ComputerControl/Wiki/Developer/ReportBug.md

 If you find a bug that you would like to report to developers, please prepare the following data before reporting:

+## Double Check Program Wiki

+First of all, double check the program wiki listed [here](../Programs/README.md) to make sure you use the program as intended: you set the correct in-game setting and program options.

+## Program Options

+If you think the bug is related to some program options, e.g. you set one program option to auto-save the game but the program failed to do so, please report all the related program options you use when the bug happened.

 ## General Information

 Report the automation program version (like v0.24.8), your OS platform (like Win11) and your machine specs (what CPU, how many cores, memory and so on).